Citing Limbaugh and Hannity, Trump Says Shutdown Should Come Before Midterms

 On Thursday morning Ivanka Trump took a break from doing whatever she does in the White House to tell Axios that the administration tearing migrant children from their families “was a low point for me as well” ( though it doesn’t appear she did much to stop it).
 She also inadvertently set off a new skirmish in her father’s war with the media when she laughingly rejected his label for the press.
 “No, I do not,” she said, when asks if she feels the media is “the enemy of the people.”

-Later White House press secretary Sarah Huckabee Sanders gave the answer Trump would have liked to hear when she resisted efforts by CNN’s Jim Acosta to make her reject the term “enemy of the people.”
+Later White House Press Secretary Sarah Huckabee Sanders gave the answer Trump would have liked to hear when she resisted efforts by CNN’s Jim Acosta to make her reject the term “enemy of the people.”
 Instead, she accused the press of lowering the level of discourse in the country, and listed all the ways she feels personally wronged by the media.

 Trump spun his daughter’s anti-authoritarian flub himself, claiming she was alluding to the small percentage of the media that isn’t the “enemy of the people.”